IDMNYU/audiolab/docs/synths.md

 *Notes:*
 - The Smooth side can easily self-oscillate in a triangle pattern by patching the cycle trigger (*4*) into the input (*6*).
 The rate knob and VC inputs (*5*, *1*, *3*) control the speed of this oscillation.
 The triangle waveform will appear at the CV output jack (*2*).
 - The Stepped side will also internally self-oscillate - by patching cycle trigger *12* to input *10* and adjusting the frequency via *13*, *9*, and *11*.
 However, no signal will appear at output jack *14* until you send pulses into the Sample jack (*8*).
 These pulses can come from anywhere, e.g. from the Cycle output of the Smooth side, or from another module.
 This creates a classic [sample-and-hold](https://en.wikipedia.org/wiki/Sample_and_hold) circuit where the internal oscillating waveform is being "sampled" by the trigger pulse at the Sample jack and "held" as the output voltage at jack *14*.
 - By a similar token, *any* input can be used on either side of the SSG.
-In this case, the Smooth side will work as a [low-pass filter](https://en.wikipedia.org/wiki/Low-pass_filter) with the slew (or smoothing amount) controlled by the rate; the Stepped side will sample-and-hold any input signal - simple waveforms will create different staircase effects based on the frequency difference between the incoming waveform and the "sampling" being performed.
+In this case, the Smooth side will work as a [low-pass filter](https://en.wikipedia.org/wiki/Low-pass_filter) with the maximum slew (or smoothing amount) controlled by the rate; the Stepped side will sample-and-hold any input signal - simple waveforms will create different staircase effects based on the frequency difference between the incoming waveform and the "sampling" being performed.
 - The sidecar Noise Source module provides ideal outputs to experiment with as inputs for either side of the SSG.
 The Smooth side can be used to generate slow, time-varying random voltages, while the Stepped side, when sampling a random signal, can be used to create classic "bleep-bloop" noises when patched in as the frequency of an oscillator.
 - Sending an audio signal into the input (*6*) of the Smooth side of the SSG and sending an envelope into the CV input (*1*) will, depending where the rate knob (*5*) is set, allow you to use the module as a [low-pass gate](https://electronicmusic.fandom.com/wiki/Lowpass_gate), where the gain on the signal rises with the cutoff frequency of the filter.
 This setup is great for simulating natural sounding instruments such as percussion where the timbre brightens with the attack of the sound.
 - The three Noise Source outputs generate [white noise](https://en.wikipedia.org/wiki/White_noise), [pink or 1/f noise](https://en.wikipedia.org/wiki/Pink_noise), and a "dirty saw" - a circuit designed by Tcherepnin containing a sawtooth wave that wobbles in frequency and has low-amplitude noise injected in its signal.